canonical/k8s-snap/docs/src/snap/howto/epa.md

 an indication of the system's responsiveness to real-time events.
 Lower latencies typically indicate better real-time performance.

-The output of cyclictest will provide statistics like:
+The output of cyclictest will provide statistics including:

-* Average latency: The average time taken for a cycle.
+- Average latency: The average time taken for a cycle.
-* Minimum latency: The shortest observed cycle time.
+- Minimum latency: The shortest observed cycle time.
-* Maximum latency: The longest observed cycle time.
+- Maximum latency: The longest observed cycle time.

 Create a pod that will run the cyclictest tool with specific options: